JerBouma/FinanceDatabase/README.md

 ## Perform a Dupont Analysis on Railroad Companies
 A great use-case for the data found in the Finance Database is to do competitive analysis in which companies are compared that compete for the same market.
 For example, in case I want to look into the Railroad companies in the United States that are marked as "Large Cap", I can directly search for this with the Finance Database and use the [Finance Toolkit](https://github.com/JerBouma/FinanceToolkit) to do further research.
 Find the related Jupyter Notebook with more examples [here](https://www.jeroenbouma.com/projects/financedatabase/dupont-analysis).
+A great use-case for the data found in the Finance Database is to do competitive analysis in which companies are compared that compete for the same market.
+For example, in case I want to look into the Railroad companies in the United States that are marked as "Large Cap", I can directly search for this with the Finance Database and use the [Finance Toolkit 🛠️](https://github.com/JerBouma/FinanceToolkit) to do further research. **Find the related Jupyter Notebook with more examples [here](https://www.jeroenbouma.com/projects/financedatabase/dupont-analysis).**

 ````python
 import financedatabase as fd